 - Students will receive priority registration information by APSU email.
 The student should then schedule an appointment with their academic adviser.

-- Once a student has been advised, he or she will be able to register through AP OneStop.
+- Once a student has been advised, they will be able to register through AP OneStop.

 |Type of Hold||Office to Contact|

 |Financial Aid debt||Office of Student Financial Aid and Scholarships|

 |Balance due to the University||Student Account Services|

 |Graduate maximum hours||Student’s Graduate College Coordinator|

 - Students should access OneStop (onestop.apsu.edu) to register in accordance with their first registration dates as indicated in the priority preregistration email.

 - After preregistration, students may make adjustments to their schedules through AP OneStop.
 Any adjustment made to a schedule after the date fee statements are printed will not appear on the statement, but for verification, students may check their current schedules in AP OneStop.